nwg-piotr/nwg-iso/README.md

 ## nwg-mini

 The live environment (CLI) comes with the `installer` command, which is a simplified version of the interactive installation with the [archinstall](https://github.com/archlinux/archinstall) script.
 Some must have stuff has already been pre-selected.
 The iso also provides a script to install the shell itself - from the user account.
 Some packages (installer, AUR helper, customized sddm theme, python-dasbus and wlr-randr) have been enclosed in a local repository.
 Besides, we only use Arch and AUR repositories.
-See the web site for more info.

 ## nwg-live